sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-execute-workflow-json.rst

 Submit the Spark Job to Databricks Cluster
 ++++++++++++++++

-Submit the Spark Job to Databricks Cluster by passing the required workflow json path.
+Submit the Spark Job to Databricks cluster by passing the required workflow json path.

-Running Pyspark Workflows
+Run PySpark Workflows
 ----------

-Upload fire wheel file to DBFS
+Upload Fire Wheel File to DBFS
 ++++++++++++++

   * Upload ``fire-x.y.z/dist/fire-3.1.0-py3-none-any.whl`` to Databricks.
-Upload it under Workspace as a Library on to Databricks under DBFS or even in S3 Bucket which is accessible from the Databricks Cluster.
+Upload it either under Workspace as a Library on to Databricks under DBFS or in S3 Bucket which is accessible from the Databricks Cluster.

 Create a Notebook
 ++++++++++++

-Suppose the workflow json is available at ``dbfs:/workflows/Join_Workflow.json``
+Suppose the workflow json is available at ``dbfs:/workflows/Join_Workflow.json``.

 In order to execute it, create a Notebook with the below code::